-The proof of \theoremref{thm:main} relies on an inductive procedure in terms of the dimension of the target abelian variety $A$, using along the way the structure of the $0$-th cohomological support locus of $\omega_X^{\otimes m}$, invariance of plurigenera, and the fact that continuously globally generated sheaves become globally generated after base change.
+The proof of Theorem \ref{thm:main} relies on an inductive procedure in terms of the dimension of the target abelian variety $A$, using along the way the structure of the $0$-th cohomological support locus of $\omega_X^{\otimes m}$, invariance of plurigenera, and the fact that continuously globally generated sheaves become globally generated after base change.
 We also crucially use new analytic results, introduced into algebraic geometry by the recent work of Cao and P\u{a}un \cite{CP}, namely the existence of positively curved singular hermitian metrics on pushforwards of relative pluricanonical bundles.
-As as a consequence of the Ohsawa-Takegoshi $L^2$-extension theorem, these metrics have a ``minimal extension property'', which allows one to split off trivial quotient line bundles; see \cite{HPS} for a detailed discussion of this circle of ideas.
+As a consequence of the Ohsawa-Takegoshi $L^2$-extension theorem, these metrics have a ``minimal extension property'', which allows one to split off trivial quotient line bundles; see \cite{HPS} for a detailed discussion of this circle of ideas.

-Regularity results for direct images of canonical bundles to abelian varieties can be used for studying effective basepoint freeness and very ampleness statements for pluricanonical linear series on smooth irregular varieties.
+Regularity results for direct images of canonical bundles to abelian varieties, loosely meaning various versions of the GV or M-regularity property, can be used for studying effective basepoint freeness and very ampleness statements for pluricanonical linear series on smooth irregular varieties.
 When working with singular varieties however, the canonical sheaf is typically not a line bundle, and it becomes necessary to use pluricanonical bundles on resolutions instead.
-We give a few such effective statements in \parref{scn:effective}, as an application of \theoremref{thm:complete_intro}.
-The general result is \theoremref{gg-index}; here we only exemplify with a more easily stated result in the case of maximal Albanese dimension, extending facts from \cite{PP4,PP2}.
+We give a few such effective statements in \S\ref{scn:effective}, as an application of Theorem \ref{thm:complete_intro}.
+The general result is Theorem \ref{gg-index}; here we only exemplify with a more easily stated result in the case of maximal Albanese dimension, extending facts from \cite{PP4,PP2}.

 \begin{intro-corollary} Let $Y$ be a normal projective variety of general type with at worst canonical singularities, and let $N$ be the Cartier index of $K_Y$, assumed to be $\ge 2$.
 If the Albanese map $g\colon Y\rightarrow A$ is generically finite onto its image, then outside of the exceptional locus (the union of positive dimensional fibers) of $g$, $\shO_Y(2NK_Y)$ is globally generated and $\shO_Y(3NK_Y)$ is very ample. \end{intro-corollary}